klashxx/klashxx.github.io/_posts/2016-11-21-awk-power-for-your-cmd.md

 From my point of view, `awk` is an *underrated* language and needs much love :heart:.

-If you’re hungry for more let me know it in the comment section bellow and I will consider a second part to finish my mission ... bore you to death :trollface:.
+If you’re hungry for more let me know it in the comment section bellow and I will consider a second part to finish my mission ... bore you to death :neckbeard:.

 Happy coding!

 [^1]: [A Guide to Unix Shell Quoting][quoting-guide].